0xAX/asm/content/asm_7.md

 > [!NOTE]
 > In the example above, we used [GNU `as` assembly](https://sourceware.org/binutils/docs/as.html), which has a slightly different syntax from the [NASM](https://nasm.us/) assembly.
 The main difference is that the order of operands for the `movq` instruction is reversed, and we move the value of the left operand to the right.

-We can build the code above using these instructions:
+We can build the code above using these commands:

 ```bash
 gcc casm.c -o casm